vbehar/mason/README.md

 * [Dagger](https://dagger.io/)
 * Access to a [Docker](https://docker.com/) daemon

-Mason requires the Dagger CLI to be installed and available in your `PATH`.
+Mason requires the Dagger CLI to be installed.

 ### Configuration